About Therapist Laura Goldstein:

-- Trainings for community members and other therapists
+- Training for community members and other therapists

 My fur-baby (and occasional office pup) Meeka is my pride and joy!
-I am huge Baltimore Sports Fan.
+I am a huge Baltimore Sports Fan.
 I was born and raised on the Orioles and then grew into my Ravens fandom during college.
-For entertainment I like broadway musicals and comedy shows and Taylor Swift.
+For entertainment, I like broadway musicals and comedy shows, and Taylor Swift.
 And I’m a shameless reality tv fan.
 I like good food and hanging out with friends who have become family.
 And truthfully, I am grateful to REALLY love my job!!

-Recently I have begun the process of becoming more educated and aware about social justice.
+Recently I have begun the process of becoming more educated and aware of social justice.
 I am seeing how systemic oppression impacts experiences in both my personal and professional life.
 This has led me to many meaningful discussions.
-I welcome both clients and professionals to join in this discussion and I promise to create safe and non-judgmental space when talking about race.
+I welcome both clients and professionals to join our discussion on ways to be an ally in antiracism and I promise to create a safe and non-judgmental space when talking about race.